|

 Synopsis:

-While recovering from his wife’s accidental death, CIA agent Harry Hannan (Roy Scheider) believes someone is out to eliminate him.
+While recovering from his wife’s accidental death, a CIA agent (Roy Scheider) believes someone is out to eliminate him.
 He receives mysterious notes in Aramaic, is trailed by his brother-in-law (Charles Napier), and befriends a mousy young woman (Janet Margolin) whose grandmother worked in a Jewish brothel run by Hannan’s ancestors.

 Response to Peary’s Review:

-As Peary notes, this Jonathan Demme thriller is a “shaky contribution” to the ever-growing list of “suspense films in the Hitchcock mold.”
-With that said, The Last Embrace is interesting and enjoyable on its own merits: it possesses a unique premise, some rather intriguing plot devices, a “Herrmann-esque” score by Miklos Rosza, and unusual characters — particularly Janet Margolin as Ellie, a “smart but neurotic college student” whose sweet nature belies any number of possible alter egos.
+Peary writes that this Jonathan Demme thriller is a “shaky contribution” to the ever-growing list of “suspense films in the Hitchcock mold.”
+With that said, The Last Embrace is interesting and enjoyable on its own merits: it possesses a unique and “extremely interesting” premise, an “abundance of Hitchcockian touches and characters”:

 Redeeming Qualities:

-- Janet Margolin as Hannan’s unanticipated roommate
+• Janet Margolin as Scheider’s unanticipated roommate

-- Charles Napier as Scheider’s dead wife’s brother
+• Charles Napier as Scheider’s dead wife’s brother

 Must See?